-Peripheral arterial disease (P.A.D.) is diagnosed based on your medical and family histories, a physical exam, and test results.
+Peripheral artery disease (P.A.D.) is diagnosed based on your medical and family histories, a physical exam, and test results.

 P.A.D. often is diagnosed after symptoms are reported.
 A correct diagnosis is important because people who have P.A.D. are at higher risk for coronary heart disease (CHD), heart attack, stroke, and transient ischemic attack ("mini-stroke").
 If you have P.A.D., your doctor also may want to check for signs of these diseases and conditions.